Can’t Cook? No Problem. 14 Seriously Simple Dinners for Kitchen Newbies

 Get this recipe >>

-Photo by Nano Erdozain on Pexels
+Photo by Prabu Panji on Unsplash

-2. Sausage and Peppers One Pot Rice Cooker
+2. One-Pot Rice Cooker Sausage and Peppers

 This One-Pot Sausage and Peppers Rice Cooker Meal Makes Dinner Too Easy